qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 #### Simple Table
 **Creators** can reorder columns in two different ways:
-1. Directly in Table Headers
+1. Directly from the  table headers

 Columns in Simple Tables can be reordered by clicking on a selected header, “grabbing” it to slide the column to the left or right and then “dropping” it in the desired place.
+This method works both inside Chart Builder and in Page or Report Builder, once the table has been saved.
-After dropping the column in its new place, the column pills in the shelf appear in that same new order.
+After dropping the column in its new place, the column pills in the shelf inside Chart Builder appear in that same new order.

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/simp_tab1.png#thumbnail)